aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/_index.md

 ---
-title: "Aspose.Slides for Java&#58; Creating Charts in .NET Presentations"
+title: "Add clustered column chart to .NET slides Aspose.Slides Java"
-description: "Learn how to create and customize charts in .NET presentations using Aspose.Slides for Java.
-Follow this step-by-step guide to enhance your presentation data visualization."
+description: "Learn how to add clustered column chart and add chart to slide in .NET presentations using Aspose.Slides for Java.
+Follow this step‑by‑step guide with complete code examples."
-date: "2025-04-17"
+date: "2026-01-14"
 weight: 1
 url: "/java/charts-graphs/aspose-slides-java-chart-creation-dotnet/"
 keywords:
 - Aspose.Slides for Java
 - .NET presentations
 - charts in .NET
 ---

 {{< blocks/products/pf/main-wrap-class >}}